OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## What is the project's leadership team and decision-making process?

+- Project lead: benjamin.bex@infrabel.be
-- PM: glenn.vancalster@infrabel.be
+- Teamlead: glenn.vancalster@infrabel.be
 - Dev: kevin.goos@infrabel.be
 - Dev: ilya.quateau@infrabel.be
-- Prev PM / Dev: mathias.vandenauweele@infrabel.be

 ## How is it decided if and when a pull request is merged?